 As mitochondria are so important to our health, it would be useful if we could find out whether or not yours are working properly.

-However, there is now a brand new test designed to test exactly that.
-It tells us how much oxidative stress (in the form of superoxide) is being produced in the mitochondria1.
-This is exciting news because it allows us to determine whether the mitochondria are either under- or over-whelmed with oxidative stress and what type of support, with nutrients and/or herbs, would help them recover.
+These tests are exciting because they allow us to determine whether your mitochondria are either under- or over-whelmed with oxidative stress and what type of support, with nutrients and/or herbs, would help them recover.

 Giving Your Mitochondria a Helping Hand